 Skin damage from UV rays early in life can lead to skin cancer later in life.
 Keep children from too much sun exposure between 10 a.m. and 4 p.m.
 This is when UV rays are strongest.
 Apply a generous amount of sunscreen often to children age 6 months and older.

-The American Academy of Pediatrics (AAP) approves of the use of sunscreen on babies younger than 6 months old if not enough cover is available with clothing and shade.
-Dress your baby in lightweight clothing that covers most areas of skin.
-Apply a small amount of sunscreen to exposed areas such as the face and back of the hands.
+Keep babies younger than 6 months out of direct sunlight.
+Dress your baby in hats and lightweight clothing that covers most of the skin.
+The American Academy of Pediatrics (AAP) approves using sunscreen on babies younger than 6 months if clothing and shade don’t provide enough cover.
+Apply a small amount of sunscreen.
+Use it only on your baby’s exposed areas such as the face and back of the hands.